Design-Based Causal Inference with Missing Outcomes: Missingness Mechanisms, Imputation-Assisted Randomization Tests, and Covariate Adjustment: Covariate Adjustment in Randomization Tests with Missing Outcomes via the Imputation and Re-Imputation Framework

 In Appendix B.2 of the online supplementary materials, we conduct simulation studies to investigate the type-I error rate and power of the imputation and re-imputation approach with covariate adjustment described in Algorithm~\ref{alg: part with covariate adjustment}.
 The simulation results show that the imputation and re-imputation approach with covariate adjustment (i) can achieve finite-population-exact type-I error rate control for any imputation algorithm $\mathcal{G}$ and covariate adjustment model $\mathcal{H}$, (ii) may further improve the statistical power of the imputation and re-imputation approach in many settings, and (iii) outperforms non-informative imputation (e.g., median imputation) with covariate adjustment.
 See Appendix B.2 for details.

-There are some other recent works on covariate adjustment in randomized experiments with outcome missingness (e.g., \citealp{chang2023covariate, zhao2023covariate, wang2024handling}), which all made significant contributions to the relevant literature.
-These recent works focus on Neyman's weak null and the average treatment effect in the super-population setting, while our approach is tailored for testing Fisher's sharp null in the finite-population setting.
-Because of this, the statistical settings, the required assumptions, and the proposed approaches of these recent works and those of our work are very different; see Remark~\ref{rem: differences with other cov adj} in Appendix D for a detailed discussion.
+There are some other recent works on covariate adjustment in randomized experiments with outcome missingness (e.g., \citealp{chang2023covariate, zhao2023covariate, wang2024handling}), all of which have made significant contributions in the super-population setting.
+In contrast, our approach is tailored for the finite-population setting.
+Because of this, the statistical settings, the required assumptions, and the proposed approaches of these recent works and those of our work are very different.
+For example, our framework can still guarantee finite-population-exact type-I error rate control even when both the imputation algorithm/model and covariate adjustment model were misspecified or when unobserved covariates or interference exists in the missingness mechanism.
+See Remark~\ref{rem: differences with other cov adj} in Appendix D for details.